Jewish Leftists: Where Jewish Ethics Cease And Suicide Begins

 We repeatedly defeated our enemies on all fronts and then, in 1967, we conquered the land they had been occupying since 1948 (Gaza and Judea & Samaria), and then some (Sinai and the Golan).

-Our leaders in ’67 were apparently unable to come to terms with our overwhelming success and they (left-wingers as they were) did not take out-and-out possession of the land, as we were entitled to do as victors in a defensive war.
+Our leaders in ’67 were apparently unable to come to terms with our overwhelming success and they did not take out-and-out possession of the land, as we were entitled to do as victors in a defensive war.
 No, we held the land at arm’s length to use as a bargaining chip, in case the Arabs ever wanted to make friends with us.
 Moshe Dayan even appeased the Jordanians, who had just tried to kill us off remember, by promising they would maintain control over the Temple Mount, OUR most holy site!
 We called Judea & Samaria (J&S) the West Bank, as Jordan had when she occupied it.

 Our waffling and inability to say: “You tried to kill us.
 You lost.
 Suck it up,” only left doors and windows open for what came later – accusations of occupation, apartheid, land-stealing, etc. etc. etc.

 And we Jews, with our ingrained humanitarianism and do-gooder-ism, held ourselves accountable for lack of a just resolution to Palestinian Arab victimhood, so much so, in fact, that even when our co-signers to the Oslo Accords breached the terms of the agreement, we were silent and did not let the world know about it.